pymc-devs/pymc-examples/myst_nbs/case_studies/bayesian_ab_testing_introduction.myst.md

 For the Beta prior, we can set a similar prior to before - centered around 0.5, with the magnitude of `alpha` and `beta` determining how "thin" the distribution is.

 We need to be a bit more careful about the Gamma prior.
 The mean of the Gamma prior is $\dfrac{\alpha_G}{\beta_G}$, and needs to be set to a reasonable value given existing mean purchase values.
-For example, if `alpha` and `beta` were set such that the mean was \\$1, but the average revenue per visitor for a website is much higher at \\$100, this could affect our inference.
+For example, if `alpha` and `beta` were set such that the mean was 1 dollar, but the average revenue per visitor for a website is much higher at 100 dollars, his could affect our inference.

 ```{code-cell} ipython3
 c_prior = BetaPrior(alpha=5000, beta=5000)